alphagov/govuk-design-system/src/components/footer/index.md

 <li>adds a thick blue top border</li>
 <li>adds a small crown logo, in addition to the existing coat of arms</li>
 </ul>
-<p class="govuk-body">To help service teams in government get ready to use the new branding by June 2025, <a href="#update-to-refresh-the-govuk-brand">we’ve provided several options to update their services</a>.</p>
+<p class="govuk-body">To help service teams in government get ready to use the new branding, <a href="#update-to-refresh-the-govuk-brand">we’ve provided several options to update their services</a>.</p>
 {% endcall %}

 ## When to use this component